-Leave the hustle and bustle of the city behind and try out this cycle route
+Leave the hustle and bustle of the City behind and try out this cycle route through beautiful Dulwich Park.

-	through Dulwich Park, one of the most beautiful parts of London.

-	There’s lots to see so you can stop off along the way and enjoy one of south

-	London’s loveliest parks at your own pace.
+There’s lots to see as you loop the park or explore nearby, so stop off along the way and enjoy one of south London’s loveliest parks at your own pace.

 About Dulwich Park

 Created in 1890 from farmland and meadows, Dulwich Park is a Grade II listed green oasis.
 See if you can spot the original boundary oaks that divided the land – several still exist today! 👀

 Dulwich Park is car-free and with lots of cycle parking available, it’s perfect if you don’t normally ride and want to give cycling a go.

 The park covers 72 acres so there’s plenty to see and keep you busy.
 There’s a large children’s playground, a pretty boating lake, tennis courts and sport pitches, a bowling green, outdoor table tennis and a number of gorgeous gardens – plus a vegetable garden.
 Fun fact: Dulwich Park was used as allotments during World War Two to help with food shortages!

 After exploring, stop off for a well-deserved treat at the Pavilion Café in the middle of the park.

 How to get to Dulwich Park